mradcliffe/pokerhand/README.md

 - PokerHand\PokerHand
    - Methods for interacting with a Poker hand to identify the bask rank 1-10 of a hand.
    - PokerHand::hand
-      - An associative array of card arrays of the following format keyed by the card code.
+      - An associative array of PlayingCard objects.
-         - **card**: The card code - the card value concatenated by the suit value.
-         - **value**: The card value: A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, or K.
-         - **suit**: The suit value: S, H, D, C
    - PokerHand::hand_rank
      - The base rank of the hand from 1 to 10 where 1 is high card and 10 is a royal straight flush.